A small stack of Christmas gifts, beautifully decorated with red bows and pine twigs.

 When deciding what to make for those on your Christmas list, consider their likes and dislikes, hobbies, interests, and more.
 That said, you don’t need to master all things crafty-snazzy to deliver something spectacular and memorable.
 In fact, you can even use technology as your personal assistant for a helping hand.
 Here are a few ideas to explore:

 Personalized mugs, tumblers, water bottles, and shirts are easy enough to do.
-Canva’s simple graphic design tools are fantastic to whip up a spectacular design and have the item shipped straight to your door (or your recipient’s).
+Canva’s simple graphic design tools are fantastic for whipping up a spectacular design and have the item shipped straight to your door (or your recipient’s).
 And anyone can use it.
 If you want some additional standout design skills, Canva offers some great (free) video tutorials to help you out.

 You could also use Canva to personalize apparel.
 But if you have a knack for art, a great stencil kit, and some fabric paints, you can also create a masterpiece on your own that they’ll love and cherish as well.